Trash & Recycling

 If you have a problem with trash or recycling collection, please call the Township at 610-687-3000.
 No need to directly contact Republic, as Township Staff will address the issue with Republic.

 Easttown is excited to participate in the Trex recycling program!
-Thanks to the Easttown EAC, local volunteers and in conjunction with the TE Green Team, Easttown will now be collecting plastic films such as ziploc bags, plastic Amazon bags, single-use grocery bags and more.
+Thanks to the Easttown EAC, local volunteers and in conjunction with the TE Green Team, Easttown is now collecting plastic films such as ziploc bags, plastic Amazon bags, single-use grocery bags and more.
 Nothing is better than reducing use and this recycling program helps keep plastic films out of the landfill and out of our rivers by turning them into Trex products.
 The bins are located in the Easttown Library and Administration Building lobby.